milsaware/omencart/README.md

 OmenCart is currently in the development phase and is **not** yet ready for production use.
 The platform is still being refined, and some features are still under development.

+🚧 Omencart Progress Update – 24 April 2025
+Here’s where we’re at so far:

+✅ System and public files separated

+🔁 Repeat code removed or refactored

+🧼 jQuery stripped out in favour of Vanilla JS

+🗃️ Dropped legacy image tables – reworked image handling with cache-busting techniques

+🧹 Cleaned up and fixed broken features

+📦 Reduced total codebase size by 47MB (without sacrificing functionality)

+Still working through the rest of the admin panel – then moving on to the public-facing front end.

+The goal is a lean, modern, extension-friendly version of OpenCart that feels clean under the hood but familiar to devs.

+### 📢 Stay Updated
+To stay updated with the latest changes, releases, and announcements, please follow the repository and turn on notifications for updates.

 ### What’s Being Worked On:
 - **System Files Reorganisation**: Restructuring the codebase for better scalability and performance.
 - **Installation Process**: Refining the installation procedure for smoother user experience.